Nagpur–Secunderabad Vande Bharat Express

 The 20101/20102 Nagpur - Secunderabad Vande Bharat Express is India's 65th Vande Bharat Express train, which connects the Orange City of India, Nagpur in Maharashtra with the twin city of Hyderabad, Secunderabad in Telangana.

 This express train was inaugurated on September 16, 2024 by Prime Minister Narendra Modi from Ahmedabad.

 Overview

-This train is currently operated by Indian Railways, connecting Nagpur Jn, Sevagram Jn, Chandrapur, Balharshah, Ramagundam, Kazipet Jn and Secunderabad Jn.
+This train is currently operated by Indian Railways, connecting Nagpur Jn, Sevagram Jn, Chandrapur, Balharshah, Sirpur Kaghaznagar, Manchiryal, Ramagundam, Kazipet Jn and Secunderabad Jn.
 It currently operates with train numbers 20101/20102 on 6 days a week basis.

 Rakes

 It was the first 3rd Generation Vande Bharat Express train which was designed with advanced technologies and improvements from the 2nd Generation trainset and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.

 However the rake will be withdrawn from service and will be replaced with Mini Vande Bharat 2.0 (MVB2) trainset W.E.F.
 19 January 2025 because of low occupancy.